aemartinez/chorgram/wiki/Home.md

 ```
 #!bash

-python cfsm2gg.py -df png -b 1 --dot "Nshape=parallelogram" --dot "Gnodesep=.5" -dir out \
+python cfsm2gg -df png -b 1 --dot "Nshape=parallelogram" --dot "Gnodesep=.5" -dir out \
 -p "w *" -tp "Ping Pong * *" -cp "* * Ping Pong" experiments/pingpong.fsa
 ```

 ![pingpong_ts1.png](https://bitbucket.org/repo/BrqBML/images/436085583-pingpong_ts1.png)

-this example is meant just to show how to specify conditions on nodes and transitions using the options -p, -ts, and -cp and how to use dot options --dot (the parallelogram shape is what makes the diagram look bad).
+this example is meant just to show how to specify conditions on nodes and transitions using the options -p, -ts, and -cp and how to use dot options with '--dot'.
 A better way to set dot preferences is to edit the file .dot.cfg described above.